leonidas/transparency/README.md

 * Collection rendering - No need for loops and partials
 * Nested objects and collections - No configuration, just conventions
 * Directives - No custom DSL, just functions
-* Template caching - No manual template lookup/compile/render cycle
+* Template caching - No manual template lookup/compilation/rendering

 ## Usage